Value System of God & Theology Q&A

 (Forgiveness in more detail.)

 The forgiveness process is also an excellent description of the process of becoming a Christian.
 By confession, we agree with God that our value system is wrong.
-Through repentance we change our mind about our old value system, and instead adopt God's value system.
+Through repentance we change our mind about our old value system, and instead adopt the value system of God.
 God then forgives us: He pays the relational cost of our previous actions (the cross), and releases us from our debt of sin.
 And, he treats us as having a common value system, and therefore, a relationship with him.
 Then by reconciliation we develop and expand the restored relationship together.

-How does God's value system relate to obedience in life?
+How does the value system of God relate to obedience in life?

 In the years before Jesus came, God used civil law systems to restrain evil, even though they did not promote good.
 Paul made this point in Romans; the law shows us our moral failures, but cannot make us good.
 The most telling of these is the 10th commandment that tells us not to covet.
 We might satisfy the behaviors of the others, but this 10th one showed us that God's moral standard included our deep values and desires - not just our actions.